Grand European Travel Logo

 Cross the Irish Sea to Glasgow

 Bid Ireland farewell as you board your ferry to Scotland.
 Follow the rugged Ayrshire coast past Ailsa Craig, then continue to Glasgow, where you’ll enjoy an orientation of a city that exudes edginess.
-Take to the streets on your own exploration and see George Square, Glasgow Cathedral and the Clyde River before finding a cosy pub to warm your heart with a little local whisky and a night on the toon.
+Take to the streets on your own exploration and see George Square, Glasgow Cathedral and the Clyde River before finding a cozy pub to warm your heart with a little local whisky and a night on the toon.

 Kelvingrove Art Gallery and Museum in Glasgow, Scotland